 NORML reserves the right to revoke the affiliate status of any group or organization which fails to operate in accordance with these guidelines.
 In order for a chapter's affiliate status to be revoked, it must receive one formal warning, in writing, detailing which guidelines they fail to comply with and what can be done to remedy the situation.
-If two months after the warning has been issued the affiliate still is not in compliance, their status as an official NORML affiliate may be revoked by a vote of the NORML Board of Directors.
+If two months after the warning has been issued the affiliate still is not in compliance, their status as an official NORML affiliate shall be revoked by NORML's executive director.

 Those groups that wish to affiliate with NORML must complete the following application and submit to NORML for approval.
 No group or organization is authorized to act as an affiliate, or to publicly include "NORML" in their name, until the application has been approved by the Executive Director.